Key Stakeholders

 These committees develop, monitor and review policies which affect the functions of Dún Laoghaire-Rathdown County Council and give advice to the Council.
 The SPCs include members of the local authority, Dún Laoghaire-Rathdown PPN representatives and other stakeholders.
 The Strategic Policy Committees have no role in the way operational services are run — such as fixing roads or cutting grass.

-The Dún Laoghaire-Rathdown PPN has between three and five seats on each Strategic Policy Committee.
+Full details of Dún Laoghaire-Rathdown County Councils Strategic Policy Committees can be found here.
+The Dún Laoghaire-Rathdown PPN has between three and five seats on each committee.

 The Local Community Development Committee (LCDC)